Master of Science Degree

 ETM 501 Engineering Quality Management and Reliability

 This course covers the normal or Gaussian distribution, standard deviation, and confidence intervals including six-sigma.
 Advanced statistical concepts and methods are covered with an emphasis on implementation and practical applications.
 Monitoring and controlling product quality using statistical methods and parametric control charts is an integral part of this course.
 The principles of reliability engineering and their practical applications, including basic probability models for engineering components and systems failure, are presented with emphasis on practice oriented problem-solving class projects.
-Prerequisite(s): Graduate Status in ETM and permission of the graduate coordinator.
+Prerequisite(s): Graduate status in ETM and approval of the Graduate Program Coordinator

 BUS 502 Project Management

 This course covers the core knowledge of the project management professions.
 It includes the creation of the project charter and scope statement, establishment of the Work Breakdown Structure (WBS), and communication of the overall plan including risk planning, resource planning, creation of the project schedule and budget, development of the project team, and measurement and control of project implementation.
 Course content is aligned with Project Management Professional Certification requirements, such that the course serves as a preparation for the PMP examination (PMP examination is not part of the course).
-Prerequisite(s): Graduate Status in ETM and permission of the graduate coordinator.
+Prerequisite(s): Graduate status in ETM and approval of the Graduate Program Coordinator

 ETM 503 Research Methods for Tech Mgmt